-- Practical sessions to ensure a greater understanding of the working characteristics of food materials. - Theory sessions and testing to help students develop their knowledge and understanding. - Science-based investigations and responses to specific exam briefs.
+- Practical sessions to ensure a greater understanding of the working characteristics of food materials. - Heavy theory sessions to help students develop their knowledge and understanding. - Science-based investigations and responses to specific exam briefs.

-Using current media information and various techniques, students will investigate and debate the relationship between diet, nutrition and health; as well as the physiological and psychological effects of poor diet.
+Using current media information and various media techniques, students will investigate and debate the relationship between diet and nutrition and health, as well as the physiological and psychological effects of poor diet.